legends2k/blog/content/note/arch_hdd_nvme.md

 +++

 Flash memories comes in different forms and use different interfaces to connect.
 Pen drives use [flash memory][] while SSDs use [solid state storage][sss].
-SSDs can be interfaced with your [mobo][] either through SATA or PCIe; M.2 is actually a form factor (standard stating about the size and form of such drives which are small and rectangular; looks like RAM modules compared to the 2.5 inch drives) and is orthogonal to the interface.
-More importantly, there are M.2 drives connecting over SATA (and are typically slower); you should go for PCIe interfaced M.2 drives if you want speed.
+SSDs can be interfaced with your [mobo][] either through AHCI (SATA) or PCIe; M.2 is actually a form factor (standard stating about the size and form of such drives which are small and rectangular;
-These drives work using the [NVMe protocol][nvme]; [refer][ssd-diffs].
+looks like RAM modules compared to the 2.5 inch drives) and is orthogonal to the interface.
+More importantly, there are M.2 drives connecting over AHCI (typically slower); go for PCIe interfaced M.2 drives if you want speed.
+These drives work using the [NVMe protocol][nvme]; for details [refer][ssd-diffs].

-I recently bought a 500 GB NVMe drive for my AMD Ryzen 5600 desktop which didn’t realize its full potential, thanks to the spinning 3.5 inch HDD which was audibly grinding most of the time.
+I recently bought a 500 GB NVMe drive for my AMD Ryzen 5600 desktop.
+Thanks to the spinning 3.5 inch HDD which was audibly grinding most of the time, the machine didn’t realize its full potential.
 Now I love the software setup on this machine, with Arch at the helm and everything setup the way I want.

 This is a write-up on moving the OS setup from the HDD to SSD; it uses Linux Logical Volume Manager (LVM2) to flexibility (lossless partition sizes updates).